Tariqbinziad/delta-demo/README.md

 # delta-demo
-this a demo for git and git hub class
+this a demo for git and git hub class tariq khan project